vidhanbhonsle/demo-app-Telnyx/README.md

     > We have a `payload` object reading the data coming in from the webhooks.

     > `You can test the code by sending an SMS from your mobile device to Telnyx number.
-You get response on your terminal or shell or command prompt.`
+You will receive detailed response on your terminal or shell or command prompt.`

 3.
 </p></details>